mika-archived/AkaneCapture/README.md

 QuickCapture has the following features:

 - Free to use.
-  - If you like this software, please send the movie tweet of kawaii move to [@MikazukiFuyuno](https://twitter.com/MikazukiFuyuno).
+  - If you like this software, please send the movie tweet of the kawaii move to [@MikazukiFuyuno](https://twitter.com/MikazukiFuyuno).
 - Reading results of 2D bar-codes are saved permanently.
 - QuickCapture can also recognize 2D bar-code displayed in the background.
-  - Background is a state that is hidden from other applications.
+  - The background is a state that is hidden from other applications.
 - Support multiple displays.
-  - QuickCapture captures single process, not monitors/displays.
+  - QuickCapture captures a single process, not monitors/displays.
-- Support multiple bar-codes in same frame.
+- Support multiple bar-codes in the same frame.
+- Send notification when QuickCapture successfully reads a 2D bar-codes.

-Basically, it assumes 2D bar-code recognition in VR spaces/worlds like VRChat.
+It assumes 2D bar-code recognition in VR spaces/worlds like VRChat.

 ## Requirements